mcopelandmw/mira-api-demo/mira-api-mcp-demo-guide.md

 ## 02: Demo Flow

-### Step 1: Set the hook
+### Step 1: Set the stage

 **What to say:**
-"What if your team could ask Meltwater a question without ever opening Meltwater?"

 "Your teams are spread across different tools.
-Analysts log into Meltwater.
-Comms teams work in Slack.
+Analysts work in Meltwater.
+Comms teams live in Slack.
 Executives want briefings in email.
-The Mira API closes that gap.
-Meltwater's intelligence, delivered wherever your people already work."
+The Mira API connects Meltwater's intelligence to wherever your people already work, so they don't have to switch contexts to get what they need."

 ### Step 2: Show the tool